lley154/littercoin/README.md

 This will start a web based vscode instance.
 You will need to authorize access when requested by vscode.
 This is the way you will edit code and run commands in your workspace.

 ## Initialize The Smart Contract
-To initialize the littercoin smart contract, we will need admin keys that are used one time to run the init-tx.sh bash shell script.
-To determine the UTXO will require 3 main steps
+To initialize the littercoin smart contract, we will need the admin UTXOs and the owner PKH.
+This is used only once to run the init-tx.sh bash shell script.
-1. Create the admin keys and address
-2. Send funds to the admin address
-3. Identify the UTXOs at the admin address

 ##### Create The Admin Keys And Address